 In Poland, they serve a meatless dinner built around 12 dishes representing the 12 Apostles.

-Foods like borscht, dumplings, carp, potato salad, and pickled herring are included in the repast.
+They include foods like borscht, dumplings, carp, potato salad, and pickled herring in the repast.

 Scandinavians, including Norwegians, share a protein-rich meal of pork sausages, lutefisk, and steamed lamb’s ribs.